Face Scrubs: Everything You Need to Know

 AHAs and BHA can reach all the dead layers, help skin look younger, and hydrate beyond the surface.
 Plus, BHA can exfoliate directly inside the pore and improve how the pore works—no scrub can do that.

-Should you use a face scrub and an AHA or BHA exfoliant?
+Should you use a face scrub and an exfoliant?

 This is perfectly fine to do, especially if you love the extra-clean (but never tight or dry) feeling a well-formulated scrub provides.
 Remember, face scrubs are about extra cleansing and softening benefits.
 They don’t do the same thing that AHA or BHA exfoliants do; rather, their benefits complement each other.